Why Directors and Officers Insurance

 - Criminal Acts Exclusion – It is important to note that intentional illegal acts and illegal profits are not covered under D&O insurance policies.
 The coverage is always limited to wrongful acts defined under policy, not by law.

 - Insuring Clauses – D&O Policies typically have multiple clauses to provide coverage in many different situations.
 Side A coverage would pertain to individual directors and officers when not indemnified by a corporation.
 Side B covers the corporation when individuals are indemnified, and side C protects the organization itself when securities claims are brought against it.

 To contact Gross & Company Insurance for a discussion of your organizations D&O insurance needs, call us at (212) 620-0922.
-We have been in the business of non-profit insurance since 1925, and we remain fully dedicated to designing competitively priced, straightforward policies to all of our clients in New York City.
+We have been in the business of non-profit insurance since 1925, and we remain fully dedicated to designing competitively priced, straightforward policies to all of our clients.